Uyanide/Api_Collection/README.md

         - file_name: e.g. `myfile_downloaded.txt`

         as a whole,
-        ```conf
+        ```shell
-        FILE_MAP=/myfile:/app/data/myfile.txt:myfile_downloaded.txt
+        FILE_MAP="/myfile:/app/data/myfile.txt:myfile_downloaded.txt"
         ```
         means `domain.tld/myfile` will download `/app/data/myfile.txt` with name `myfile_downloaded.txt`
 - **response**: file as attachment
 > [!IMPORTANT]
 >
-> If the service runs in a docker container, make sure file_path in `FILE_MAP` points to files within the container rather than on the local disk.
+> If the service runs in a Docker container, make sure file_path in `FILE_MAP` points to files within the container rather than on the local disk.
 Consider placing the file in `./data`, which will map to `/app/data` within the container.

 ### CORS proxy